 Coby La Mattina

-Coby has been working in Dr. Vierra's laboratory on elucidating the molecular properties of black widow spider silk.
+Coby worked in Dr. Vierra's laboratory to elucidate the molecular properties of black widow spider silk.
 She routinely dissects the abdominal silk-producing glands from the spiders to isolate RNA molecules that encode silk proteins.
 Applying quantitative real-time PCR analysis, Coby has determined the expression profiles for several different silk genes.
 In addition, she has learned how to screen cDNA libraries to hunt for new spider silk genes found in egg case silk, which represent one of the most ancient silk threads in spiders.
 These studies have relied on the use of mass spectrometry and molecular biology.

 Russell Yee, Henry Chang and Shannon McNary

-Biology students and faculty make themselves at home in our two-story, 56,000 square foot building completed in 2008.
+Biology students and faculty make themselves at home in our two-story, 56,000-square-foot building.
 The lower floor has state-of-the-art teaching facilities, and the upper floor is equipped with 15 modern research laboratories for faculty and students, as well as specialty equipment rooms.